BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/yersiniapipeline/documentation_yersinia.md

 The following variant filters then applied, with threshold values listed in the output report.

 - Depth (see command in the output report)
-- Quality (see command in the output report)
+- SNP/indel quality (see command in the output report)
 - Mapping quality (see command in the output report)
-- Distance (in-house script to remove SNPs located within 10 bp of another SNP)
+- Distance (in-house script to filter SNPs located within 10 bp of another SNP)
 - Z-score (in-house script to filter based on Z-score & Y-multiplier as described by [Kaas et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4128722/))

-## 7. Antimicrobial resistance (AMR) detection
+## 7. Antimicrobial resistance (AMR) characterization

 ### NCBI AMRFinder+